briziorusso/ShapleyPC/README.md

 - `PC.py` contains the `pc()` function that overrides the one from the causal-learn package to allow for our proposed decision rule.
 Example usage of this function is given below.
 - `spc.py ` contains the `shapley_cs()` functions that applies our proposed v-structure discovery algorithm within the `pc()` function.
 - `models.py` contains the `run_method()` function that allows the run of our method as well as all the baselines used in the experiments.
 - `main.py` reproduces the experiments.
-The parameters for the runs are loaded from the config folder (e.g. [real_data](config/real_data.yaml)).
+The parameters for the runs are loaded from the config folder (e.g. [bnlearn_data](config/bnlearn_data.yaml)).
 Example usage of this script is given below.

 All the plots included in the paper can be inspected interactively from the [results/figs](results/figs) folder.
 Just download them and open them in a browser.

-A jupyter notebook collecting the stored results and producing the plots in the paper is provided [here](notebooks/Experiments.ipynb).
+A jupyter notebook collecting the stored results and producing the tables and plots in the paper is provided [here](notebooks/Experiments.ipynb).

 ### Example usage
 To run the Shapley-PC algorithm from python at the root folder, run: